hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 to inform Terraform about these relationships, and should be used whenever possible.

-Sometimes there are dependencies between resources that are _not_ visible to Terraform.
-The `depends_on` argument is accepted by any resource and accepts a list of resources to create _explicit dependencies_ for.
+Sometimes there are dependencies between resources that are not visible to Terraform.
+The `depends_on` argument can be added to any resource and accepts a list of resources to create explicit dependencies for.

 For example, when we created the vpc_network, we added an explicit dependency on the project services we enabled: